selunders/pong/README.md

 # PONG
 Created for CS383
 This is a recreation of the classic video-game Pong.
-It also includes some
 ## Quick Launch:

 1. Double-click the Pong.exe file and it will run.